 Many travelers won't be overwhelmed by the selection of senior discounts for travel to Las Vegas.
 Some even would say such discounts are rare.

-Las Vegas is not focused on saving money.
-The goal here is to encourage spending and risks.
+Las Vegas is not focused on saving visitors money.
+Quite the contrary: the goal here is to encourage spending and risks.
 They want you to attend lavish shows that are expensive but memorable.

 But because many seniors visit Vegas on an annual basis, it certainly pays to consider the question of whether or not senior discounts are available here, and whether or not they will apply to your budget travel plans.